josh-stillman/devops-for-typescript-devs/README.md

 - Click the blue banner saying further action needed.
 - Under domains, click "create record in Route 53."
 This record proves to the certificate authority that you do in fact own the domain.

-https won't work with our s3 bucket just yet.
+HTTPS won't work with our s3 bucket just yet.
 We'll have to setup CloudFront first.

 # Setup CloudFront (CDN)

-CloudFront is a Content Delivery Network (CDN) that globally distributes our site for faster loads world-wide.
+[CloudFront](https://aws.amazon.com/cloudfront/) is a Content Delivery Network (CDN) that globally distributes our site for faster loads world-wide.
 Right now our files are *only* hosted in Virginia.
 If someone from Australia goes to our site, they are going to have a much longer load time than someone on the East Coast.

 We can solve this problem with a CDN, which will put copies of our files on many "edge servers" located around the world.
 When the first user from Australia goes to our site, CloudFront will intercept the request, fetch it from Virginia, cache it on an edge server in Australia, and return it to that user.
-When the *next* user from Australia goes to our site, the Australian edge server will have our assets and will return it much quicker!
+When the *next* user from Australia goes to our site, the Australian edge server will have our assets and will return it much quicker, without needing to go back to Virginia!
 CloudFront "uses a [global network](https://aws.amazon.com/cloudfront/features/?whats-new-cloudfront.sort-by=item.additionalFields.postDateTime&whats-new-cloudfront.sort-order=desc#Global_Edge_Network) of 550+ Points of Presence and 13 regional edge caches in 100+ cities across 50 countries."
 I told you DevOps was powerful stuff!

 ![CloudFront Edge Servers](assets/cloudfront.png)

 We'll create a CloudFront "distribution" to distribute our site.
-Later, when we setup our CI/CD pipeline, we'll setup CloudFront "invalidations," which tell the edge servers to fetch the new assets from the "origin" server in Virgina (that is, our s3 bucket in us-east-1).
+Later, when we setup our CI/CD pipeline, we'll setup CloudFront "invalidations," which tell the edge servers to fetch the new assets from the "origin" server in Virgina (our s3 bucket) on the next request.

 ## Create CloudFront Distribution